SwordaxDev/CVAA/README.md

 ## Handle Errors

-You might occasionally face some errors and unexpected actions, such as the software not running properly or the videos not playing.
+You might occasionally face some errors and unexpected actions, such as the program not running properly or the videos not playing.
 Something you could do that might sometimes fix such issues is refreshing the page and trying again.

-The software might not run properly if the collegeboard assignments looked something like this:
+The program might not run properly if the collegeboard assignments looked something like this:
 <br><br>
 ![invalid example 1](/docs/invalid-example-1.png)